WFAA: Notable former on-air staff

+Community outreach

+WFAA pioneered community outreach in 1977 with featured news segments and public service announcements.
+The first was "Wednesday's Child", which profiled children in need of an adoptive family and was descended from a feature segment on News 8 Etc.; the current iteration was initially conducted by John Criswell during his stint as co-host of the retooled AM, before becoming a weekly feature on WFAA's 10 p.m. newscast in September 1980.
+In 1994, the station began conducting town hall meetings all over North Texas through its Family First (F1) initiative, which remains a significant part of the station's commitment to community service.

 Controversy

 Jimmy Kimmel monologue cut-off

 WFAA came under scrutiny in May 2022 when the station extended its newscast past 10:35 p.m. to cover the Uvalde school shooting.
 A monologue by Jimmy Kimmel which addressed the shooting and gun control was partially blocked out by commercials.
 A statement from the station claimed that computer automation which preset the commercial breaks and triggered them as if the coverage did not take place caused that night's episode of Jimmy Kimmel Live! to be partially preempted.
 The monologue was made available on WFAA's website and on Kimmel's social media channel.
 The episode was already available on Hulu and other services by the next day.

 Technical information

 Subchannels

 The station's signal is multiplexed: